collabnix/kubelabs/DisasterRecovery101/what-is-dr.md

 ## Overview

 We will start by defining an overview of how our DR system will kick into place.
+There are two major components of our cluster: the cluster itself, and the applications that run on the cluster.
+We also have to think about the load balancers and how DNS traffic would get routed to the new cluster ingresses instead of the old ones.
+There are two ways to set up a Kubernetes cluster.
+The first is to create it manually, which is going to take a lot of time.
+Unfortunately, in a DR situation where we are trying to set up a new cluster as fast as possible, this isn't ideal.
+A much better option is to have your entire infrastructure written as code using a tool such as Terraform, and simply run a command that will automatically create all your infrastructure in the DR region for you.
+We have already covered the topic of how to use Terraform scripts to set up an EKS cluster [on our Terraform section](../Terraform101/terraform-eks-lab.md).
+This is what we will be using here.

+The second main part is the applications that run on the cluster.